 If all the legal requirements for a valid Will are not met, but the intention of the deceased person is clear, a Court can still be asked to give effect to the document.
 In appropriate circumstances, the Court may agree to recognize the document.
 This application process can be time consuming and costly, however, and may not always result in the document being legally recognized.
 A lawyer can help ensure that the legal requirements for a valid Will are met and that your last wishes can be followed.

 Holograph Wills are valid in Saskatchewan provided that they are entirely in the testator's own handwriting and signed by the testator.
 Holograph Wills do not need to be witnessed.

-Form Wills, which may be purchased at some stationery stores or through special offers, have printing other than the testator's own handwriting and do not qualify as holograph Wills.
-These Wills must be witnessed as stated above.
+Form Wills, which may be purchased online or in stores, have printing other than the testator's own handwriting and do not qualify as holograph Wills.
+These Wills must be witnessed by two individuals.

 Each province sets its own laws regarding what is required to make a valid Will, and what rights exist for dependants' relief or division of family property.
 If you move to another province or out of the country after you make a Will, you may want to check with a lawyer in your new area.
 This will help you determine how your Saskatchewan Will applies to any part of your estate that is in a different jurisdiction.

 Depending upon where you move to, you may want to consider making an international Will.
 You will need a lawyer's assistance to do this.
 An international Will follows a standard format for Wills that is recognized by an international convention.
 As long as you follow the format set out in the Convention, all of the jurisdictions which sign on to the convention will recognize your Will as valid in their jurisdiction.
 The Convention, included at the end of The Wills Act, is available from the Queen's Printer.